up42/data-recipes/README.md

 to use and explore the UP42 data platform.

 The concept of recipes borrows from cookbooks and the idea is to provide developers with pragmatic how-tos.
-Similar to coooking we draw from multiple _ingredients_, meaning technologies.
+Similarly to cooking we draw from multiple _ingredients_, meaning technologies.
 They intend to be as simple as possible while exploring the full range of possibilities, offered by the UP42 data platform.